AI Instructor's Resource Page

 ) or Stuart (

-), including proof that you are an instructor (web site; University email address) to get your copy (say whether you want the US or International version).
-Please do not send requests to the aima-instructors list.
+), including proof that you are an instructor (web site; University email address).

 10 years worth of old midterm and final exams, with and without solutions